Should You Have a Joint Trust or Separate Trusts With Your Spouse?

 If you or your spouse own a business, rental properties, or engage in activities that carry financial risk, separate trusts can help shield assets from potential liabilities.
 This can be particularly important if one spouse has a higher level of exposure to lawsuits or creditors.

-While a joint trust is a simple and effective solution for many couples, it is important to assess your specific financial and family circumstances when making this decision.
-If any of these situations apply to you, separate trusts may offer added protection and flexibility.
+A joint trust is a simple and effective solution for many couples below the estate tax threshold, however, it is important to assess your specific financial and family circumstances when choosing which trust is right for you.
+Separate trusts generally offer each spouse greater protection.
+Joint trusts, on the other hand, can be dissolved due to divorce or other unforeseen circumstances.
+If any of the 3 aforementioned situations apply to you, separate trusts may offer added protection and flexibility.
 Consulting with an experienced estate planning attorney can help you determine the best approach for your unique needs.

 If you’re unsure whether a joint trust or separate trusts are the right choice for you, or would like me to review or create a trust for you, then click the link below to schedule a call with me today - I’m always happy to help!